catberry/catberry/docs/service-module-placeholder.md

 #Service-Module-Placeholder

-If you want to write isomorphic modules that work at server and in browser it is obvious that you should implement your business logic somewhere else.

 Catberry proposes to use [Service-Oriented Architecture] (http://en.wikipedia.org/wiki/Service-Oriented_Architecture) where every module can work with set of independent services (or one service) that implement